Revisiting the Great Attractor: The Local Group's streamline trajectory, cosmic velocity and dynamical fate: Discussion Conclusion

 In summary, a \ac{cGA} convergence point appears in present-day streamlines but only at intermediate smoothing.
 Furthermore, the \ac{cGA} does not determine the \ac{LG}'s future displacement direction; among bound structures, Virgo dominates, with other clusters contributing at only $10$--$20\%$ of its influence, and the \ac{LG} never reaches Virgo unless physics beyond \ac{LCDM} alters the expansion history.
 Addressing the original question of what structures source the ${\sim}600~\kmsec$ \ac{CMB} dipole, mass within $155~\Mpch$ recovers only ${\sim}72\%$ of the amplitude with ${\sim}38\,\deg$ directional offset; the Virgo supercluster alone contributes only ${\sim}200~\kmsec$, with the remainder arising from integration over larger scales (Section~\ref{sec:lg_velocity}).
 Mass within the asymmetric \ac{cGA} basin contributes ${\sim}75\%$ of the observer's linear velocity amplitude, though the direction at this radius is offset by ${\sim}20\,\deg$ from the final velocity, with matter beyond the basin required to rotate the velocity vector.

 These conclusions rest on the \Manti realisations, the adopted smoothing and resolution, and the assumption of a flat \ac{LCDM} cosmology.
 It is remarkable that \Manti realisations provide counterpart haloes for nearly all observed clusters in the \ac{GA} basin, including nearby lower-mass systems such as Fornax and Ursa Major, demonstrating the power of \ac{BORG}-enabled digital twins for high-fidelity studies of the local Universe.
 These simulations accurately reproduce the \ac{cGA} convergence point and allow us to pinpoint its location and the cluster population of its basin, showing that although it is a substantial overdensity it is not as overdense as the region surrounding the Norma and Perseus clusters.
 They also reveal that Norma is not a member of the streamline basin and that the \ac{cGA} does not dominate the future dynamics of the \ac{LG}.
 The streamline convergence point is thus a scale-dependent property of the instantaneous velocity field rather than a unique physical structure, and does not explain the local dynamics.
-When dark energy becomes dominant and perturbation growth freezes, present-day streamlines become particularly poor tracers of future trajectories and the watershed analogy loses all explanatory power for the local Universe's dynamics.
+With perfect knowledge of the velocity field, a unique set of basins of attraction, each with its own sink, would in principle be well defined.
+In practice, however, any finite-resolution reconstruction smooths over small-scale structure, merging smaller basins and their sinks into larger ones and making smoothing-scale-dependence unavoidable.
+Moreover, when dark energy becomes dominant and perturbation growth freezes, present-day streamlines become particularly poor tracers of future trajectories.

 We therefore conclude that: (i) Virgo dominates the \acl{LG}'s immediate dynamical evolution; (ii) the \acl{cGA} represents a moderate overdensity embedded within a multiscale flow; and (iii) addressing the original motivation of the \ac{GA}---explaining the \ac{CMB} dipole---the \ac{LG} velocity is sourced by structures across a wide range of scales, with even the linear contribution not guaranteed to converge within the ${\sim}150~\Mpch$ volume probed here, and the remaining discrepancy likely arising from mass beyond this volume and small-scale non-linear motions.
 The \ac{BORG} methodology of inferring initial conditions via Bayesian field-level reconstruction and evolving them beyond the present opens new avenues for understanding cosmic dynamics and could be extended to joint analyses with peculiar-velocity data to further constrain structures behind the \ac{ZoA}, and more generally to understand both the density and velocity fields of the local Universe.